jtbataille/Team-Website-Generator/README.md

 Node JS, JavaScript

 ## Tests
-In order to text this program, use the following commands:
+In order to test this program, use the following commands:

 <code>npm install jest</code>